 Does anyone else LOVE wrapping and packaging presents the way I do?
-I love it – it’s one of my favorite parts of the holiday season.
-I have all kinds of ribbons and twine and embellishments, and I just love to sit there and wrap everything and make it look super pretty.
+It’s one of my favorite parts of the holiday season.
+I have all kinds of ribbons and twine and embellishments, and I just love to wrap everything and make it look super pretty.

 These chocolatey, coconutty, chewy, and delicious cookies are a perfect gift idea.
 And the best part is, if you give them as a jarred gift, the recipient can make them whenever they like.
 They can save them up for a rainy day. :)